Category

 The Region of Peel Public Works department regularly maintains and repairs the water system to make sure you have a consistent supply of quality drinking water.
 Sometimes we must turn off your water supply while we work on the system or conduct tests.

-On Friday, May 30th, 2025.
-From 9:00am to 12:00pm.
+On Tuesday, October 21st, 2025.
+From 9:00 AM – 11:00 AM.
 Please expect a brief water outage and loss of water pressure while we work in your area.
 If we need to reschedule this work due to weather or other circumstances, we will let you know the new date and time.

 Property owner/manager responsibilities during a water interruption